-Important: Never stop the machine on a green while the cutting units are engaged, as damage to the turf may result.
+Important: Never stop the machine on a green with the cutting unit reels operating as damage to the turf may result.
 Stopping the machine on a wet green may leave marks or indentations from the wheels.

-Cutting the Periphery and Finishing the Job
+Cutting the Periphery and Finishing Job

-1. Finish cutting the green by mowing the outer periphery.
+Finish cutting the green by mowing the outer periphery.
 Change the direction of cutting from the previous mowing.